 GunBroker and GunTab are complementary – they should be used together.
 GunBroker is a great way for buyers and sellers to find each other, and GunTab is a great way for them to complete their transactions.

-Unfortunately, much of GunBroker's transaction volume is still paid by methods that are extremely vulnerable to fraud.
+Unfortunately, many GunBroker transactions are still paid by methods that are extremely vulnerable to fraud.
 In particular, payment methods like money orders and personal checks make buyers susceptible to scams.
 Even PayPal, Venmo, and Zelle are dangerous for gun and ammo transactions.
 Obviously scammers know this.
-Scammers love GunBroker because there is no equally large marketplace where buyers still pay using such unsafe payment methods.
+Scammers flock to GunBroker because there is no equally large marketplace where buyers still regularly pay using such unsafe payment methods.

-Many buyers believe they're safe from scams thanks to GunBroker's "Buyer Protection Program", but they're not safe.
-Due to a $100 deductible, they are guaranteed to lose money if they pay a scammer.
+Many buyers believe they're safe from scams thanks to GunBroker's "Buyer Protection Program", but they're not.
+Due to a $100 deductible and $500 limit, they are guaranteed to lose money if they pay a scammer.
 At most price points, buyers lose more than 80% of their payment.
 And this assumes GunBroker approves their claim.
 If it doesn't, buyers lose 100% of their payment.

 GunBroker does not publish data about how many of its users lose money to scams.
 However, the anecdotal evidence is overwhelming.
 Search for "GunBroker scam" on Reddit, Twitter, or even GunBroker's own forum.
 You will find countless reports of scams.
 Thousands of people are getting scammed on GunBroker every year due to these unsafe payments.

-To put it simply, GunBroker transactions without GunTab are not safe.
+To put it simply, GunBroker transactions without GunTab are often unsafe.
 On the other hand, GunBroker transactions with GunTab are safe for both buyers and sellers.
 There is plenty of proof.
 For example, see a side-by-side case study, read a story from a buyer, or read the testimonials.

 GunBroker won't mention GunTab

-- GunBroker won't mention GunTab on its page about "Using an Online Escrow Service".
+GunBroker's page about "Using an Online Escrow Service" doesn't mention GunTab.
 This is ironic because it previously listed businesses by name, including Tradiator.
 And again, GunTab is the only gun-friendly escrow.

-Obviously GunBroker is avoiding mentioning GunTab.
-Although GunBroker allows sellers to mention GunTab in listings and even use GunTab Checkout buttons, it won't mention GunTab in any official documentation or posts.
+Although GunBroker allows sellers to mention GunTab in listings and use GunTab Checkout buttons, it won't mention GunTab officially.
 It turns out there's a reason.

 Why GunBroker doesn't want you to know about GunTab